Goodmorningqwq/Goodmorningqwq/README.md

 <tr>
 <td width="58%" valign="top">

-### CS student in Hong Kong, building things that ship.
+###  Student in Hong Kong, building things that ship.

 Most of what I make lately is **small websites for one-person studios** — a catalogue, an enquiry form, and an admin panel simple enough that the owner runs it herself.